 Russian consumers had a great liking for this tea.
 They believed that the journey through the cold dry climates of Mongolia and Siberia refined its taste, and the close proximity of camel caravans to countless campfires en route imparted a smoky flavour to it.
 It was highly sought after, expensive, and more so as it took up to two or three years to reach Russia.
 It was a novelty and consumed only by the Russian aristocracy.
 This, however, changed in 1904 with the construction of the Trans-Siberian Railway, which allowed Russia to import larger quantities of tea in shorter time periods and at lower prices, making it available to the general population.

-Up until 1916, the Russian brick tea industry in China (and in Hankou especially) was at its peak, with nearly 30,000 tons of tea exported to Russia.
-From 1916 onwards, the Bolshevik Revolution increasingly constrained the industry’s market and potential for export.
+Up until 1916, the Russian brick tea industry in China (and Hankou especially) was at its peak, with nearly 30,000 tons of tea exported to Russia.
+However, from 1916 onwards, the Bolshevik Revolution increasingly constrained the industry’s market and potential for export.
 The Bolsheviks severed business ties with China, causing tea exports to cease completely.

 Now what does all this mean for the tea brick with which I began this post?
-What light does this historical overview shed on this tea brick?
+What light does this historical overview shed on 1927.84?
 How does it enhance our understanding of it?
 First of all, it allowed us to understand the relationship between the Russian inscription on it and its Chinese sources.
 We learnt that from the 1870s onwards up until 1910s, there was a significant Russian population in Chinese towns such as Hankou, Jinjiang, and even Fuzhou.
 Most from this demographic were involved in the production of brick tea for export to Russia.
 We speculated that Peter Bogdonoff was potentially amongst this Russian population, residing in Hankou, Jinjiang, Fuzhou, or indeed in either of the regions through which brick tea passed to get to Russia.
-We learnt that tea bricks such as this one, were used as currency in Mongolia, Siberia, and Central Asia – as indeed the label on its back also states.
-So, we can guess that this too served multiple uses – as currency in Central Asia and as beverage in Russia.
+We learnt that tea bricks such as this one, were used as currency in Mongolia, Siberia, and Central Asia.
+So, we can guess that 1927.84 too served multiple uses – as currency in Central Asia and as beverage in Russia.
 The brick, however, does not appear used – it is intact and in pristine condition.
 No piece of it has been broken, neither to serve as a smaller unit of value, nor to be made into drinking tea.
 What purpose then did it serve?